NIME-conference/ECO_NIME/book_club/Meeting_2_Heinberg_Theres_No_App_For_That.md

 Related to economic inequality, we found the following quotes with reporting in this document:

-"*Henry Wallich (1914--1988), an American economist and central banker once said 'Growth is a substitute for equality of income.
+>"Henry Wallich (1914--1988), an American economist and central banker once said 'Growth is a substitute for equality of income.
 So long as there is growth there is hope, and that makes large income differentials tolerable.'
 If Wallich's quote is true, then so is the reverse.
-Greater equality of income is a substitute for growth, and it's an indispensable one, given the economy's expansion beyond biophysical limits*" Pag.
+Greater equality of income is a substitute for growth, and it's an indispensable one, given the economy's expansion beyond biophysical limits" Pag.
 34

 One of the possible ideas to solve this issue is decoupling GDP growth from energy and resource consumption.
 However, decoupling that has been claimed to be achieved, seems to actually be the result of false accounting.

-"*Without decoupling, the contradiction between reducing inequality on one hand, and resolving our environmental problems on the other, remains firmly in place.
+>"Without decoupling, the contradiction between reducing inequality on one hand, and resolving our environmental problems on the other, remains firmly in place.
 Worse still, it turns out that "demographic transition" is really just a theoretical construct that doesn't fit the data evenly and doesn't necessarily have much predictive value*" pag 35-36

 During the discussion, Alex Tibbitts proposed the following reflection:
 "One thought for the group, this was written in 2017 \-- so the